Remember board games? In a world where playing a game often means staring at a screen, it can be easy to forget how we used to entertain ourselves.

 Anyone who has played Operation even once will recognize the buzzing sound the game makes when a player isn’t dexterous enough with the tweezers.

-This battery-operated 1960s game, in which players are doctors attempting to remove organs without touching the edges of the “body cavity,” is in turns funny, frustrating, and disturbing.
+This battery-operated 1960s game, in which players are doctors attempting to remove organs without touching the edges of the “body cavity,” is funny, frustrating and disturbing.

 One factor that makes this game perfect for the easily distracted populace of the 21st century is its playing time: You can get through a game of Operation in just ten minutes.
 But although it’s straightforward, it’s not easy.